 Deployment configurations

-- Currently, only one kind of application deployment is supported:
+- Currently, two kinds of application deployments are supported:

 Docker Deploy Daemon